JRC-COMBINE/FORESEE/README.md

 ```

 ### Test Environments
-The package was tested with R 3.4 on Windows 10, Mac OS X and Linux (CENTOS 7.4).
+The package was tested with R 3.4 on Windows 10, Mac OS X and Linux (CentOS 7.4).